pravega/pravega/documentation/src/docs/deployment/deployment.md

 ## Installation

 There are multiple options provided for running Pravega in different environments.
 Most of these use the installation package from a Pravega release.
-You can find the latest Pravega release on the [Github Releases](https://github.com/pravega/pravega/releases).
+You can find the latest Pravega release on the [GitHub Releases](https://github.com/pravega/pravega/releases).

 - [Local](run-local.md) - Running Pravega locally is suitable for development and testing.
     - [Running from source](run-local.md#from-source)